-(a) improve national and regional connectivity, to deepen regional economic integration;

-(b) develop, restructure, rehabilitate, upgrade and modernise the durable and efficient transport systems of the EAC Partner State(s);

-(c) improve the movement of people and flow of goods; and

-(d) provide better access to markets through improved road, air, maritime, inland water and rail transports.

-3. Subject to Article 75, the Parties agree to cooperate in the following areas:

-(a) the management of transport systems;

-(b) the improvement, development and modernisation of infrastructure at all levels, including the development of intermodal infrastructure networks;

-(c) strengthening the institutional, technical and administrative capacities of the EAC Partner State(s) in standards, quality assurance, metrology and conformity assessment services;

-(d) technology development and transfer, innovation, information exchange and networks, and marketing;

-(e) the encouragement of partnerships, linkages and joint ventures between economic operators;

-(f) the improvement of safety and reliability of the transport sector, including meteorological forecasting, management of hazardous goods, and emergency responses;

-(g) the development of regional transport policies and the regulatory frameworks.

-Article 80.
-Energy
+- 2. The objectives in this area are to: - (a) improve national and regional connectivity, to deepen regional economic integration; - (b) develop, restructure, rehabilitate, upgrade and modernise the durable and efficient transport systems of the EAC Partner State(s); - (c) improve the movement of people and flow of goods; and - (d) provide better access to markets through improved road, air, maritime, inland water and rail transports. - 3.
+Subject to Article 75, the Parties agree to cooperate in the following areas: - (a) the management of transport systems; - (b) the improvement, development and modernisation of infrastructure at all levels, including the development of inter-modal infrastructure networks; - (c) strengthening the institutional, technical and administrative capacities of the EAC Partner State(s) in standards, quality assurance, metrology and conformity assessment services; - (d) technology development and transfer, innovation, information exchange and networks, and marketing;

-1. Cooperation in the energy sector shall include public and private sector participation in energy generation, transmission, distribution and cross-border energy trade.

-(a) develop, increase and expand the region's energy generation capacity;

-(b) increase the number of alternative sources of energy;

-(c) develop, increase and expand networks;

-(d) develop, increase and expand distribution and transmission;
+the encouragement of partnerships, linkages and joint ventures between economic operators; (e) the improvement of safety and reliability of the transport sector, including meteorological (f) forecasting, management of hazardous goods, and emergency responses; the development of regional transport policies and the regulatory frameworks. (g) ARTICLE 80 Energy 1.
+Cooperation in the energy sector shall include public and private sector participation in energy generation, transmission, distribution and cross-border energy trade.
+2. The objectives in this area are to: develop, increase and expand the region's energy generation capacity; (a) increase the number of alternative sources of energy; (b) (c) develop, increase and expand networks; (d) develop, increase and expand distribution and transmission;

-(e) improve the access of the EAC Partner State(s) to modern, efficient, reliable, diversified, sustainable and renewable sources of clean energy at competitive prices;

-(f) enhance the production, distribution and management capacity of energy at national and regional levels;

-(g) promote power interconnectivity both within and outside the EAC Partner State(s) for maximum energy utilisation; and

-(h) support the creation of an environment conducive to attracting investment in this sector.

-3. Subject to Article 75, the Parties agree to cooperate in the following areas:

-(a) production, transmission and distribution capacity of existing energy sources, in particular hydropower, petroleum and biomass;

-(b) diversification of the energy mix to include other potential sources of energy that are socially and environmentally acceptable and that reduce dependency on oil;

-(c) development of energy infrastructure, including for rural areas;

-(d) development of appropriate energy regulatory and policy reforms, including commercialisation and privatisation;

-(e) regional and inter-regional interconnectivity and cooperation in the production and distribution of energy;
+- (e) improve the access of the EAC Partner State(s) to modern, efficient, reliable, diversified, sustainable and renewable sources of clean energy at competitive prices; - f) enhance the production, distribution and management capacity of energy at national and regional levels; - (g) promote power interconnectivity both within and outside the EAC Partner State(s) for maximum energy utilisation; and - (h) support the creation of an environment conducive to attracting investment in this sector. - 3.
+Subject to Article 75, the Parties agree to cooperate in the following areas: - (a) production, transmission and distribution capacity of existing energy sources, in particular hydropower, petroleum and biomass; - (b) diversification of the energy mix to include other potential sources of energy that are socially and environmentally acceptable and that reduce dependency on oil; - (c) development of energy infrastructure, including for rural areas; - (d) development of appropriate energy regulatory and policy reforms, including commercialisation and privatisation; - (e) regional and inter-regional interconnectivity and cooperation in the production and distribution of energy;

-(f) development, innovation, information capacity building in human resources, improvement in management, service standards, and institutional structures;

-(g) technology development and transfer, research and exchange, development of databases and networks;

-(h) partnerships, linkages and joint ventures.
+- (f) capacity building in human resources, improvement in management, service standards, and institutional structures; - (g) technology development and transfer, research and development, innovation, information exchange, development of databases and networks; - (h) partnerships, linkages and joint ventures.

-Article 81.
 Information and Communications Technologies

-1. Cooperation in the information and communications technologies (ICT) sector shall include the development of ICT, competitiveness, and innovation, as well as the smooth transition towards the information society.

-(a) develop the ICT sector; and

-(b) enhance the contribution of ICT in facilitating trade through e-services, e-commerce, e-government, e-health, secure transactions and other socio-economic sectors.
+- 1. Cooperation in the information and communications technologies (ICT) sector shall include the development of ICT, competitiveness, and innovation, as well as the smooth transition towards the information society. - 2.
+The objectives in this area are to: - (a) develop the ICT sector; and - (b) enhance the contribution of ICT in facilitating trade through e-services, e-commerce, e-government, e-health, secure transactions and other socio-economic sectors.